AlexxIT/go2rtc/README.md

 You can get any stream as RTSP-stream: `rtsp://192.168.1.123:8554/{stream_name}`

 You can enable external password protection for your RTSP streams.
 Password protection always disabled for localhost calls (ex.
-FFmpeg or Hass on same server).
+FFmpeg or Home Assistant on same server).

 ```yaml
 rtsp: